alisdt/online_experiments_course/02_first.rst

 Here are some extra notes; keep these handy while you follow the tutorial.

 **Step 1**
-    To create your file, in your text editor use "Save As ....".
+    To create your file, in your text editor use "File → Save As ....".
     Go to the folder where you unpacked jsPsych, and give the filename ``experiment.html``.

     To open ``experiment.html``, try double-clicking on it.